tombruijn/chef-chruby/README.md

 - `node['chruby']['use_rvm_rubies']` - make Rubies installed using RVM available to chruby.
 - `node['chruby']['use_rbenv_rubies']` - make Rubies installed using Rbenv available to chruby.
 - `node['chruby']['auto_switch']` - enable automatic switching between Ruby versions per https://github.com/postmodern/chruby#auto-switching
-- `node['chruby']['rubies']` - an hash of Rubies / Booleans values to install using the `ruby-build` LWRP, and make available to chruby.
 - `node['chruby']['default']` - specify the default Ruby version for every shell.
 - `node['chruby']['user_rubies']` - an array of directories containing custom rubies